 For the last five years WestJet Airlines has implemented their “Christmas Miracle” by surprising a select group of customers or potential customers.
 In 2016, they surprised the residents of Fort McMurray, Alberta who were impacted by the devastating wildfires with a special “Snowflake Soiree”.
 Everyone who attended was given a free WestJet ticket.

 I am sure you have been anxiously anticipating this last emotion.
 Researchers have found that people experience more intense emotions around anticipating future events/opportunities than remembering those in the past.
-Booking a holiday is a great example of a positive and powerful emotion as a person waits for the exciting trip.
+Booking a holiday is a great example of a positive and powerful emotional branding as a person waits for the exciting trip.
 High-end cruise liners have perfected the art of creating excitement with cruise planners and special updates prior to embarking.

 Sandals Resorts understand the importance of anticipation with their beautifully stunning, natural blue and turquoise oceans and clear sky images, but more importantly, keeping the excitement growing with their social media activities.
 Tiffany Mullins, Social Media Manager says the Sandals Resorts “strategy is to evoke an emotion with every single social media post.”
 Not only are they humanizing the brand but their social media presence is creating a virtual vacation experience in advance of the actual vacation.
 Brilliant.